16 Jun, 2023 ‘MISTAKEN’ – ‘And Jesus then explained the parable to them’ (So offensive!)

 The book ‘In One Spirit’ speaks to some foundational values that undergird a commitment to the (united) Church.
 It was purposed to provide a framework or vocabulary for this conversation.

-“There is one Church, it has a needed united function, that function is both larger and more important than we’re giving it credit, that function (which is based in our health together as united churches) also being possible without an authority structure (big statement!) but only if we have certain healthy boundaries clearly defined and understood in the way we work together – and (so the point isn’t missed) this is all something that we’ll naturally overlook in our human nature we’ll because we’re conditioned by both our prior experience and also the instinctive ‘independence’ of our human nature to serve our one congregation, or one denomination, or one pastors’ group, or one unity movement as the priority.”
+“There is one Church, it has a needed united function, that function is both larger and more important than we’re giving it credit, that function (which is based in our health together as united churches) also being possible without an authority structure (big statement!) but only if we have certain healthy boundaries clearly defined and understood in the way we work together – and (so the point isn’t missed) this is all something that we’ll naturally overlook in our human nature because we’re conditioned by both our prior experience and also the instinctive ‘independence’ of our human nature to serve one congregation, or one denomination, or one pastors’ group, or one unity movement as the priority.”

 There are numerous values and ideas in the above lengthy sentence.
 Each has implications regarding how we ‘do church’, and on our accountabilities and priorities.
+Were values adjusted, I believe a platform for a new range of synergies and innovations would result.

 TO CONCLUDE